wesley1001/trademuch-native/README.md

 # Run Project

-open `Counter.xcworkspace` in Xcode and run
+open `ios/TradeMuch.xcworkspace` in Xcode and run